 In 2002, Fresh on Crawford opened on Queen West, at the corner of Trinity-Bellwoods Park.
 This location was designed by Ralph and Pina Giannone, and has won several awards for its modern organic design.
 In 2006, the Queen Street location moved into a larger space on Spadina, and is now called Fresh on Spadina.
 Also designed by the Giannone team, this location is geared for intense power lunch rushes for office people and busy dinners for the many customers living in lofts in the neighbourhood.

 In 2007, the original Annex location moved three blocks east to the corner of Bloor and Spadina.
 Hip architectural firm, Third Uncle, designed the new Fresh on Bloor, in the colourful spirit of the Annex/University of Toronto and Yorkville neighbourhoods.

 In 2013 Fresh on Eglinton joined the ranks, bringing the Fresh experience north of Bloor for the first time.
 Designed once again by Giannone and Associates, this fourth location takes its inspiration from images of nature.

-Fresh has also been experimenting with expansion to other cities, partnering with like-minded restaurateurs to open two locations in Moscow, Russia.
-There is also a Mexico City location in the works, which will be opening late summer 2016.
+Fresh has also been experimenting with expansion to other cities, partnering with like-minded restaurateurs to open two locations in Moscow, Russia, and a Mexico City location which opened in the summer of 2016.

 Stay tuned for more of the continuing adventures of Fresh!